EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

 The last line from above is initializing the `A` and `B` matrices randomly.

 We are going to save the state of the model periodically to a file.
-We'll be able to load them back with:
+We’ll be able to load them back with:

 ```python
 model.load_params("model.mxnet", ctx=context)
 ```

 The last bit of code that we need is the training procedure itself.
-We're going to code it as a function that takes the model, the data iterator and the number of epochs:
+We’re going to code it as a function that takes the model, the data iterator and the number of epochs:

 ```python
 def fit(model, train, num_epoch):